Yolwoocle/birds_with_guns/README.md

 All other files are either older versions or temporary test files we didn't delete.

 You can also find all the executables, but I have no idea which one corresponds to the version actually used on itch.io.
 If in doubt, just export it yourself.
-Do whatever the fuck want with it.
-If you want to do cool stuff with it, it's even encouraged!!
+If you want to do cool stuff with it, go for it!
+Do contact me if it's something commercial however.

 All rights reserved.
 Please [contact me](https://yolwoocle.com/about) about licensing or copyright.